 In this paper we use the private pricing model to value RSU.
 Since RSUs are not tradable only during the vesting period, we use private state prices with exogenous exit rate during the vesting period, (in which the stocks are non-tradable and the employee is subject to forfeit of the stocks upon job termination).
 After the vesting period, when the stock is tradable and unrestricted, we use public state prices without any other restrictions.
 Putting this differently, we basically discount the value of the stock on the vesting date and consider the non-marketability and forfeit restrictions while discounting.
-The following figure presents the value of δ .
+The following figure presents the value of a normalized restricted stock as a function of the non-marketability period for different values of δ .